Our Big Game Season: March 6th – October 31st

 In addition to the ethical benefits – Bait and switch is the most exciting technique for Marlin!
 If you are unfamiliar with it what we do is, we tease the Marlin right up to the back of the boat and then pitch a dead bait to it.
 Watching the dark looming shape of a Blue Marlin following and slashing at bait only a few meters behind the back of a boat makes an incredible sight to see even before you catch your fish!!

-We also catch our tuna with bait, again with circle hooks only!
+We also catch our Tuna with circle hooks only!
 A great hook up to catch ratio which also allows us to release the fish in perfect condition if needed.
-When fishing Bluefin this is especially important as they are such powerful fish – no one wants to see a fish swimming away with a lure still attached.
+When fishing Big Tuna this is especially important as they are such powerful fish – no one wants to see a fish swimming away with a lure still attached.

 We normally depart each day from the marina of San Sebastian at 9.30am and head out to our fishing grounds, 5 mins from the harbour!
 We return to the dock at 5.30pm, 8 hrs later.